skilesare/droute/pm/user_stories_droute.md

 23. AA AppDev IWT give access to my dRout canisters to someone else STI can have them manage the cycles in my canisters.

-24. AA AppDev IWT recover the cost of notifying DepDevs of events from my dRout canisters STI can control expenses.
+24. AA AppDev IWT recover the cost of notifying DepDevs of events from my dRoute canisters STI can control expenses.

 25. AA DepDev IWT throttle the incoming messages STI don't over spend on cycles.